-Between appointments, I came across some K9 CBD (Cannabidiol) oil I had for Bailey when she had cancer as it was suggested by her holistic vet.
+Between appointments, I came across some K9 Alternative Medicine Oil I had for Bailey when she had cancer as it was suggested by her holistic vet.
 I knew it was good for pain so I started giving it to him.
 I have since taken him off the Tramadol and Rimadyl and he got through his last two acupuncture appointments without any problems.

-Since Beau did so well on the CBD oil, I have since brought it into the store.
+Since Beau did so well on the Alternative Medicine oil, I have since brought it into the store.
 It can be given to both cats and dogs.

-Though we cannot claim CBD oil will cure your pet of any one thing, here are some common benefits that people and pets have experienced using CBD oil:
+Though we cannot claim Alternative Medicine oil will cure your pet of any one thing, here are some common benefits that people and pets have experienced using Alternative Medicine oil:

 - Reduce pain

 - Helps with separation anxiety, mood disorders, stress, and anxiety from fireworks grooming, car rides, panic, obsessive

 behavior, and socializing with other animals or people.